domoszlai/v-plotter/simulator/README.md

 ## Synopsis

 A Box2D based V (hanging) plotter simulator.
-The underlying physics engine enables to test the algorithms for a V plotter without risking a bug in the simulator engine.
+The underlying physics engine enables to test the algorithms for a V-plotter in a fast and convenient way without building an actual machine.
 It is also a very nice way to test my SVG to GCode converter, [juicy-gcode](https://github.com/domoszlai/juicy-gcode).

 ## Usage